Lovepreet008/Home_Sales/README.md

     - Using the cached data, run the query that filters out the view ratings with an average price of greater than or equal to $350,000.
 Determine the runtime and compare it to the uncached runtime.
 - Parquet Data Processing:
     - Partition by the "date_built" field on the formatted parquet home sales data.
+        - NOTE: A seperate folder named home_sales_partitioned is created that contain all the partitioned files.

     - Create a temporary table for the parquet data.
 - Parquet Query:
     - Run the query that filters out the view ratings with an average price of greater than or equal to $350,000 using the parquet data.
 Determine the runtime and compare it to uncached runtime.